speechbrain/speechbrain/docs/installation.md

 Anaconda can be installed by simply following [this tutorial](https://docs.anaconda.com/free/anaconda/install/linux/).
 In practice, it is a matter of downloading the installation script and executing it.

-## Anaconda setup
+### Conda

-Once Anaconda is installed, you can create a new environment with:
+Once Conda is installed, you can create a new environment with:

 ```
-conda create --name speechbrain python=3.9
+conda create --name speechbrain python=3.11
 ```

 Then, activate it with: